blacksmithgu/datacore/README.md

 Datacore is a work-in-progress re-imagining of [Dataview](https://github.com/blacksmithgu/obsidian-dataview.git) with a focus on 2-10x better query and rendering performance, as well as fully interactible views.
-First working builds are expected to be published by the end of January 2023.
+First working builds are expected to be published by the end of February 2023.

+## Roadmap

+Datacore is a work in progress.
+For more details, check out the [roadmap](ROADMAP.md).

 ### Differences from Dataview